Read the first part of Peter’s Rwanda safari trip here…

 Time to leave

 All too soon the allotted hour was up and it was time to take our leave.
-(No one group is allowed more than one hour when on a Rwanda gorilla trekking expedition.)
+(No group is allowed more than one hour when on a Rwanda gorilla trekking expedition.)
 But what an experience!
 Dropping back down through to the bamboo forest the skies opened and it rained heavily.
 The mud deepened but our spirits remained aloft – this truly had been one of the most magical wildlife experiences I had ever had.

-In all we were out for about 3-4 hours, which is fairly typical for one of the nearer groups.
-The more ambitious can tackle one of the more remote groups but beware, if you do you could find yourself in for a 6, 7 or 8 hour round trip, across hilly terrain, at altitude and, away from the dry seasons, in wet slippery conditions.
+In all, we were out for about 3-4 hours, which is fairly typical for one of the nearer groups.
+The more ambitious can tackle one of the more remote groups.
+But beware, if you do you could find yourself in for a 6, 7 or 8 hour round trip, across hilly terrain, at altitude and, away from the dry seasons, in wet slippery conditions.

-Compare to Bwindi Impenetrable Forest in Uganda:
+Comparison to Bwindi Impenetrable Forest in Uganda:

 I haven’t done the gorilla trekking in the Bwindi Impenetrable Forest in Uganda, but two of my colleagues have.
-Comparing notes with them and on what I’ve read elsewhere I think it may be fair to say that Rwanda gorilla trekking is marginally better organised, does better job in terms of matching trekkers to gorilla group accessibility and is in general a little less strenuous than in Bwindi.
+Comparing notes with them and on what I’ve read elsewhere I think it may be fair to say that Rwanda gorilla trekking is marginally better organised, does a better job in terms of matching trekkers to gorilla group accessibility and is in general a little less strenuous than in Bwindi.
 The Rwanda gorilla trekking experience is also very easy to get to: a flight of about an hour and 10 minutes from Nairobi followed by an easy drive on sealed roads of around 2+ hours.

-Accommodation for the night
+Accommodation for the night?